 Paying for expenses related to a summons to appear

 If the person summonsed is required to attend the hearing in person, the person serving on them must supply a sufficient sum of money to the person summonsed for travel-related expenses.
 Expenses should cover the return travel between a summonsed person’s place of residence or employment and the VCAT venue.

 VCAT may also consider a request from the summonsed person for additional expenses incurred in complying with a summons, such as any accommodation costs.

 After serving the summons to appear

-After serving the summons to appear you must complete and sign an affidavit of service and return it with the summons to witness to the tribunal.
+After serving the summons to appear you must complete and sign an affidavit of service and return it with the summons to appear to the tribunal.
 You may use the affidavit of service form that is attached to the summons to appear form.

 Where a company or unincorporated association is served, the affidavit of service form available on our website may not be appropriate.
 In these instances, you may wish to draft your own affidavit.

 Does a person have to comply with a summons to appear?

-The person summonsed must comply with a summons to witness.
-If they do not have a lawful excuse for not complying with a summons to witness, VCAT may issue a warrant for their arrest.
+The person summonsed must comply with a summons to appear.
+If they do not have a lawful excuse for not complying with a summons to appear, VCAT may issue a warrant for their arrest.

 - Title Guidelines for requesting the issue of a summons to appear

 ListBuilding and Property ListGuardianship ListLegal Practice ListCivil Claims ListHuman Rights ListPlanning and Environment ListOwners Corporations ListResidential Tenancies ListReview and Regulation List